 “Dear Amy, The anniversary poem you wrote for my parents was beyond wonderful.
 I had many people smiling and crying!
 Thanks so much for helping me out in short order.
 Sincerely, Susan”

-After you place your order, you will receive a poetry questionnaire.
-Kindly fill this out and then email it back to me.
+After you place your order, you will receive your poetry questionnaire to complete.
+Kindly fill this out and then email back to me.
 From your details, I will create your anniversary poem.

 Questions?
 Please feel free to contact me.
 Or call me: 508-330-0028.
 I can’t wait to write for you today.